Early Retirement Calculator | When Can You Retire?

 Calculators are cool.
 I still have my OG TI-83 and it sits on my desk to this day.
 It still works and has space invaders and Drugwars installed on it.

 If you don’t remember Drugwars you probably weren’t as cool as me, or you paid more attention in class.
 I loved building an empire on my graphing calculator.
 If only it had been an early retirement calculator, maybe I could have reached financial independence at 14 instead of 30?

-After seeing the crazy response to my $50 a day early retirement strategy, I’m now on a mission to share tools that can help you get there.
+After seeing the crazy response to my early retirement strategy, I’m now on a mission to share tools that can help you get there.
 This is the first calculator of many that I’m building and will eventually put into one place on Millennial Money.
 I developed this calculator from a spreadsheet created by a blogger friend of mine, Chris at Keep Thrifty.
 I built this calculator myself, so go easy on me if it breaks down or blows up your phone.
-Check this craziness out and let me know what you discover.

 You can use this calculator to figure out the following:

 - Do you have enough money to retire?